polterguy/polterguy.github.io/plugins/magic.node/index.md

 * `node` = magic.node.Node

 The type declaration should be declared in your Hyperlambda in between the name and its value, separated by colon (:).
-The default type if ommitted is `string` and strings do not need quotes or double quotes for this reason.
+The default type if omitted is `string` and strings do not need quotes or double quotes for this reason.
 An example of declaring a couple of types associated with a node's value can be found below.

 ```